burlachenkok/exploring-python3/python3-note.md

 ## Pointers and Object Reference Equality

-As we have said Object in Python is everything that takes memory.
-Fundamentally in Python Object equality can test one of two things:
+As we have said, an Object in Python is everything that takes memory.
+Fundamentally, in Python, Object equality can test one of two things:

 **Value equality** - what is tested is the fact that the objects have the same content.
-The programmer can define what this means by defining [__eq__](https://docs.python.org/3/reference/datamodel.html#object.__eq__) in user user-defined class.
+The programmer can define what this means by defining [__eq__](https://docs.python.org/3/reference/datamodel.html#object.__eq__) ina  user-defined class.
 This operator semantically is the same as `==` in C++.

 **Identity equality** - testing when two references are referenced to the same object.
-The programmer cannot determine what it means, it is defined by the Language.
-Such type of equality is used during the use of operators [is](https://docs.python.org/3/reference/expressions.html#is-not), [is not](https://docs.python.org/3/reference/expressions.html#is-not) or you can explicitly request identity via the built-in function `id()`.
+The programmer cannot determine what it means, and it is defined by the Language.
+Such type of equality is used during the use of operators [is](https://docs.python.org/3/reference/expressions.html#is-not), [is not](https://docs.python.org/3/reference/expressions.html#is-not), or you can explicitly request identity via the built-in function `id()`.

-In Python 2/3 there are no pointers.
+In Python 2/3, there are no pointers.
 However, the built-in function called `id(obj)` according to [1],[2], [link](https://docs.python.org/3/reference/datamodel.html#objects-values-and-types) means the address of an object in the interpreter's virtual memory.

 > The fact that `id(x)` is the memory address of object *x* is a CPython implementation detail.
 CPython can change this in the future.
-It's also hard to say what is guaranteed by the standard - because there is no standard (and this is a cons. of not having the standard).
+It's also hard to say what is guaranteed by the standard because there is no standard (and this is a cons. of not having the standard).

-Therefore, in principle that two objects refer to the same memory can be checked in the following way:
+Therefore, in principle, the fact that two objects refer to the same memory can be checked in the following way:
 ```python
 id(x) == id(y)
 ```